Matthew Goode

 Early Life and Background

-Matthew William Goode was born on 3 April 1978 in Exeter, Devon, and grew up in the village of Clyst St. Mary.
-His father, Anthony Goode, worked as a geologist and his mother, Jennifer Goode, is a nurse and amateur theatre director.
-Goode is the youngest of five children and his half-sister is television presenter Sally Meen.
+Matthew William Goode was born on 3 April 1978 in Exeter, Devon.
+His father, Anthony, was a geologist and his mother, Jennifer, is a nurse and amateur theatre director.
+Goode is the youngest of five children, with a brother, two half-brothers, and a half-sister, television presenter Sally Meen, from his mother’s previous marriage.
+He grew up in the village of Clyst St. Mary, near Exeter, in a household that valued both scientific inquiry and the performing arts.

 Notable Works and Milestones